peteroupc/peteroupc.github.io/randomfunc.md

         while true
             count = count + 1
             p = p * RNDU01OneExc()
-            if p <= pn
-                    return count - 1
+            if p <= pn: return count - 1
         end
-        end
     END METHOD

 <a id=Gamma_Distribution></a>
 ### Gamma Distribution

-The _gamma distribution_ models expected lifetimes.
-The following method, which generates a random number that follows a gamma distribution, is based on Marsaglia and Tsang's method from 2000.
+The following method generates a random integer that follows a _gamma distribution_ and is based on Marsaglia and Tsang's method from 2000.
+Usually, the method expresses either&mdash;

+- the lifetime (in days, hours, or other fixed units) of a random component with an average lifetime of `meanLifetime`, or
+- a random amount of time (in days, hours, or other fixed units) that passes until as many events as `meanLifetime` happen.

+Here, `meanLifetime` must be an integer or noninteger greater than 0, and `scale` is a scaling parameter that is greater than 0, but usually 1.

-    METHOD GammaDist(meanLifetime)
+    METHOD GammaDist(meanLifetime, scale)
         // Needs to be greater than 0
-        if meanLifetime <= 0: return error
+        if meanLifetime <= 0 or scale <= 0: return error
         // Exponential distribution special case if
         // `meanLifetime` is 1 (see also Devroye 1986, p.
 405)
-        if meanLifetime == 1: return -ln(RNDU01ZeroOneExc())
+        if meanLifetime == 1: return -ln(RNDU01ZeroOneExc()) * scale
         d = meanLifetime
         v = 0
         if meanLifetime < 1: d = d + 1